espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Heritages/Stormtossed Tengu.md

 Whether due to a blessing from Hei Feng or hatching from your egg during a squall, you are resistant to storms.
 You gain electricity resistance equal to half your level (minimum 1).

-You automatically succeed at the flat check to target a [[Concealed]] creature if that creature is concealed only by rain or fog.
+You automatically succeed at the flat check to target a [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]] creature if that creature is concealed only by rain or fog.